xcheck/fellows_2021-07-15/0pointer/wiki--politic-flaws.md

 <!--
 2019-07-03 Mi NOTIZBLOCK: Parteien == Handwerk == Bündnis (…) flat hierarchy w/ individual rate value

-2019-07-06 Sa plane – flat public organism → meta base as field of topic can float within a wider area bassinet Salzburg chat with asian Süßwasserperlen-Fierant (or rem the ancient Greeks)
+2019-07-06 Sa plane flat public organism → meta base as field of topic can float within a wider area bassinet Salzburg chat with chinese-asian Süßwasserperlen-Fierant (or rem the ancient Greeks)
 - us appreciating choosing an assistant w/ execution privilege (director comprehension)
 - an assistant w/ universal talent and skills in brighter amount of topics (generalist w/ some specialization)
 - key in assistant to take all childs at hand to the fore (peer sparring)